isabella232/changinglives/README.md

 You can configure your EC2 instance to both run Web services and execute cron jobs; just set both environment variables in the fabfile.

+**Note:** The `Knockout-29.otf` font must be manually installed on the servers at `/home/ubuntu/apps/changing-lives/repository/Knockout-29.otf`.
+It can not be installed automatically due to licensing restrictions.

 Install cron jobs
 -----------------